 The traffic was mad.
 It was a long weekend public holiday and so we spent hours sitting at a snail pace on the road.
 So slow in fact, we ended up fast digressing off to a back road to Pisa.
 By 1:30 p.m. we had tickets to climb the tower at 5:15 p.m. that night.

 So with time to spare, we decided to go to IKEA.

 I too must admit I loved this little stool.
-By the end of three hours I found it torturous and depressing.
-We of course bought nothing, but came away feeling homeless.
+By the end of three hours, I found it torturous and depressing.
+We, of course, bought nothing but came away feeling hopeless.
 This was not the best day to do it either.
 With our massive change in travel plans since Explorafriend had decided to go to her family part way through the journey, we had to completely make a new set of plans.
-In fact this cemented to me we needed tim ego stop and think about where we are headed and what we are doing with our lives.
+In fact, this cemented to me we needed to stop and think about where we are headed and what we are doing with our lives.